Fast machine learned interatomic potential for hydrogen-induced embrittlement in {\alpha}-Fe: Results

-The finite-temperature dependencies of the elastic moduli of \aFe~with H concentration were obtained for the structures with lattice parameters calculated using Eq. \ref{eq:alat_T_cH} similarly to those constructed for the $\SI{0}{K}$ simulations.
+The finite-temperature dependencies of the elastic constants of \aFe with H concentration were obtained for the structures with lattice parameters calculated using Eq. \ref{eq:alat_T_cH} similarly to those constructed for the $\SI{0}{K}$ simulations.
 In this case, because of thermal fluctuations, the average change in the stress tensor of a deformed structure was sampled from an NVT simulation.
-To examine the chemical and volumetric effects of H on the elastic moduli separately, we additionally performed volume-equivalent calculations.
-In these calculations, the \aFe~lattice with the volume increased due to the H content of a given concentration was analyzed without the presence of H atoms in it.
+To examine the chemical and volumetric effects of H on the elastic constants separately, we additionally performed volume-equivalent calculations.
+In these calculations pure \aFe lattices were constructed with the lattice expansion defined by Eq. \ref{eq:alat_T_cH} according to the studied H concentration, but no H atoms were inserted into these lattices.
+We supply the numerical data from these calculations in the Supplemental Tab.
+S.3.2.

-Fig. \ref{fig:Econsts_T} shows the thermal dependencies of the elastic moduli at various H concentrations.
-The tabGAP model predicts nearly linear decreases for all three elastic moduli of pure \aFe~(dark-purple lines in Fig. \ref{fig:Econsts_T}).
-The effect of H remains negligible at H concentrations below $\sim\SI{1}{\atp}$.
-At higher concentrations, we see a substantial decrease in both the $C_{11}$ and $C_{44}$ moduli, which decrease even stronger with further increase in the H content.
-In contrast, the effect of H concentration on $C_{12}$ is opposite: the increased content of solute H atoms causes the increase of this modulus value with increasing temperature.
+Fig. \ref{fig:Econsts_T} shows the temperature dependence of the elastic constants at various H concentrations.
+For pure \aFe (dark-purple curves in Fig. \ref{fig:Econsts_T}), the tabGAP model predicts an approximately linear decrease for all three constants.
+The effect of H is negligible up to concentrations of $\sim\SI{1}{\atp}$.
+At higher concentrations, we see a decrease in both $C_{11}$ and $C_{44}$, with the reduction becoming more pronounced as the H content increases.
+By contrast, $C_{12}$ shows the opposite trend, with higher solute H concentrations causing an increase in $C_{12}$, with the increase becoming more prominent at higher temperatures.